-I have just retired after a 30-year career in the police service.
+Almost two years go I retired from the Humberside Police Service, after a 30-year career within various departments in the police.
 I first joined the Metropolitan Police Force in December 1987, during this early service I was initially posted to an inner-city division, during those times youth engagement was not a high priority, but it was clear that the young people were looking towards very unsuitable individuals as role models and as a result were entering the criminal justice system at an early age.
 As a result, I and several others decided to create a program for the summer holidays to take young people off the streets and help give them some direction and positive activities, this is where my passion for youth engagement started.

 During January 1994 I transferred to the Humberside Police Service, for almost all my career I have worked in North East Lincolnshire with attachments to response, child protection and the Firearms department, to name a few.
 All these posting were excellent and during that period of service I gained a lot of knowledge and experience.
 However, my posting to the Youth Offending Team kicked started my youth engagement activities in the Humberside Police Service.
 I was proud to have served in this department for around 3 ½ years, during this time I worked with young people who had made poor life choices and committed some form of low level crime, my main role was to engage with and work with those young people who hadn’t yet gone to court.
 I would assess the young person for risk and offending behaviour I would then create an individual program to help the young person develop their own skills and strategies to deal with their particular areas of risk and behaviour, through out the process the aim was to help the young person make good and positive life choices and decisions thus improving their chances of enjoying a full and rewarding life.
 It was during this time that I created my first awareness talk for young people, that was Knife Crime awareness program for year 7 and above students, since that time the talk has been given to almost all of the secondary schools in my area (around 10000 plus young people) as well as alternative provision and inclusion units, plus education providers further afield.